You ALL already know this ---in a dull way, at least

 Or will it be your way or that proverbial highway?

----I can be taken the wrong way and put into a little corner of the room as if to not scare people.
-Yet, I more than speculate to this idea that this little thing in the corner room just might be exactly what people need.
+I can be taken the wrong way and told to put a period on it and then put into a little corner of the room in others minds as if to not scare people, yet I more than speculate to this idea that this little thing in the corner room just might be exactly what people need.
 (I am people).
 However, I know I am of the sort that people are sometimes put off by, in that: (How can he know that)?
 (He's weird), (What's he talking about, and why now?).

 ---I understand though.
 I spend basically my whole free-time and for that matter even my work time chilin, and get a bug to write about things quite often whether I am with company and/or alone or even both at the same time.
 To me the only thing really worth talking about is---the 3 things we're told never to bring up, (at least in polite company---and who the hell wants to be in 'polite' company ---really.
 Not just some 'fun with phrases' type thing ---although I admit to finding that it comes in handy (Nouns are the "what" while Verbs are the "how": MUCH more important.
 Politics, who cares---although I am breezing by this I realize, but religion and sex.
 I am very firm that tact is so very important, but never in place of bettering someone.
 If I speak on these things without resorting and/or camouflaging to the idiotic "fukin A, and dee's dems and dos', well the usual knee-jerk reaction is at hand and on display and I sigh and say "wrong crowd" ---learn from it and move.
 But you see it IS the right crowd.
 Yes, I am also one that (as I say this example a great deal) comes running out yelling that "I've figured it out!
 If you add 2 plus 2, you get 4 every time".
 So, suffice it to say that I am able and/or cursed -depending on your tastes, and my mood -to have this way of thinking.
 It has it's minuses, but most are just amusing, albeit some are very trying, The plus would be that I can think the way I do.
 I was purposefully vague there.
 I used to wish I could just take a pill and turn it off.
 Now, I look for some type of a pill that could possibly fuel it.
 Careful and delicate with this as fuel can ignite.